 Saving electronic documents containing personal data

 Class teachers, classroom based support staff and admin team staff who have created or edited a document containing personal data or sensitive personal data must save the document(s) in the school shared network only.
 Documents containing personal data must not be saved on individual classroom PCs.
-The rationale for this is to minimize unauthorised access to documents saved locally within the classroom and admin office.
+The rationale for this is to minimise unauthorised access to documents saved locally within the classroom and admin office.
 Where personal data contains sensitive information the staff member saving the file should use password protection.

-The Heads of School/Headteacher, DSL’s and SENDCO’s regularly create or edit documents containing sensitive personal data.
-They shall be allowed to save such documents to the hard drive of their work PC but shall be required to password protect documents/folders to minimize unauthorised access.
+The Executive/Academy Heads, DSL’s and SENDCO’s regularly create or edit documents containing sensitive personal data.
+They shall be allowed to save such documents to the hard drive of their work PC but shall be required to password protect documents/folders to minimise unauthorised access.

 Taking paper documents off-site